gregsramblings/chessmsgs/README.md

 * [chessboard.js](https://github.com/oakmac/chessboardjs/) - JavaScript chessboard component - by [Chris Oakman](https://twitter.com/oakmac1)
 * [chess.js](https://github.com/jhlywa/chess.js) - JavaScript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - by [Jeff Hlywa](https://twitter.com/jhlywa)
-* [body-scroll-lock](https://github.com/willmcpo/body-scroll-lock) - JavaScript library that makes it easy to manage scrolling on mobile (I needed to freeze scrolling during moves and this library works across almost all browsers) - by [Will Po](https://github.com/willmcpo)
 * [JQuery](https://jquery.com/) - the above two chess libraries required it, so I used it too.

 **Web Server**  - simple Node/Express server with some super simple templating to create the Open Graph and Twitter Card image URLs, links, etc.  This could have easily been a static website other than this requirement.